9 Things You Didn’t Know About Godzilla

 He Drinks Dr Pepper

 Well in 1985 he did anyway.
 Godzilla was supposed to appear in two Dr Pepper adverts but the second one didn't ever materialise.
 It was shot in black and white to mirror the original 1954 release.
 Technically speaking it isn’t Godzilla at all.
 Its PepperGoji.
 That’s what the suit was named obviously it’s a cross between Dr Pepper and Gojira the Japanese name for Godzilla.

 He Could’ve Fought Batman

-It sounds almost too good to be true but there was discussions for Adam West and Burt Ward to take on the “King of Monsters” but sadly it never came into fruition.
-Which is heartbreaking to say the least but he did go on to fight The Avengers in 1977-1979.
+It sounds almost too good to be true but there were discussions for Adam West and Burt Ward to take on the “King of Monsters” but sadly it never came to fruition.
+Which is heartbreaking, to say the least but he did go on to fight The Avengers in 1977-1979.
 Marvel released a 24 issue comic where Godzilla took on the mighty Thor and also locked heads with The Fantastic Four.

 Toho Hated The American Godzilla

 The first Godzilla film was released in 1954.
 Just 9 years after the Atomic Bombing of Hiroshima.
-The original Japanese film is obviously bares this in mind and Godzilla’s skin was intentionally reminiscent of the keloid scar tissue which many of the survivors suffered from.
-Godzilla: King of Monsters was subsequently released in the US in 1956 and under went a massive overhaul leaving out some of the A Bomb references.
+The original Japanese film has taken this into consideration and Godzilla’s skin was intentionally reminiscent of the keloid scar tissue which many of the survivors suffered from.
+Godzilla: King of Monsters was subsequently released in the US in 1956 and underwent a massive overhaul leaving out some of the A-Bomb references.

 Godzilla is one of only 16 fictional characters to have a star on the Hollywood Walk of Fame.
 He joins the likes of Mickey Mouse, Big Bird and Snoopy.